 After the isolation of recent times and the ongoing challenges we are all experiencing, the conference will be an exciting opportunity for us to get together to learn, share and network.

 I am delighted to present to you the amazing line-up of speakers who are providing a wide range of topics which will, I’m sure, inspire you.
-Come along and enjoy the relaxing facilities at Wairakei Resort, Taupō while soaking up knowledge for your kite.
+Come along and enjoy the relaxing facilities at Wairakei Resort, Taupō while soaking up knowledge for your kete.

 I look forward to welcoming you.

 With the programme for 2021, MANZ has tried to take into account many of your suggestions from your evaluations of 2019.
-After the official opening our first keynote will be by Anara Kapa setting the ‘culture’ theme of the conference.
+After the official opening our first keynote will be by Anaru Kapa setting the ‘culture’ theme of the conference.
 This will be followed by our age group speakers giving their keynotes one after another which means you are able to listen to all keynotes!
 We have also made this a two day conference catering for the many kaiako who will need to travel home to be with tamariki or at work on the Monday.

 Conference Registration Fees and Information